OpenAI Codex

 Best default for most builders

-Codex is the more flexible starting point when you want one agent across local coding, delegation, and review.
+Codex is the more flexible starting point when you want one agent across local coding, mobile steering, delegation, and review.

 Best for long, context-heavy tasks